pastad/pastadEngine/README.md

 ![Alt text](/Release/screenshot.PNG?raw=true "Optional Title")
 ![Alt text](/Release/screenshot_3.JPG?raw=true "Optional Title")

-Requirements:
+This is a rendering engine project.
+It includes an editor to maipulate the scene (place object, lights, ... ) It is based on C++ and OpenGL.

+Requirements for compilation:
+  - C++
   - GL
   - glfw3
   - assimp
   - SOIL     (place in external)
   - freetype
   - tinyxml2 (place in external)

 gl-loader-file generated with https://bitbucket.org/alfonse/glloadgen/wiki/Home

-Some code parts inspired by openGl 4 shading cookbook due to the fact that the subjects where studied with it
+Some code parts inspired by openGl 4 shading cookbook due to the fact that the subjects where studied with it.

-Basic workflow
+Basic workflow for using the engine:
   First initialize the engine with the width and height of the screen, the subsystems to be initialized and a indication if fullscreen is intendet.
 The render and the IO subsystem are initialized every time because these subsystems are required for minimal functionallity.